jayshaik/eks-terraform-cicd-demo/README.md

    Or apply individual manifests from the kubernetes folder as needed.

+10. After the EKS cluster is created, set up the ingress load balancer to access the application:

+    cd ../ultimate-devops-project-demo/kubernetes/frontendproxy/
+    kubectl apply -f ingress.yaml

+    Before applying the ingress manifest, make sure the ingress controller is already installed, or run the ALB controller setup script from the demo repository first.

 ## Important note about Terraform state

 The Terraform configuration in eks-install uses an S3 backend with the following settings: